DragonMinded/netboot/README.md

 ### Free-Play/No Attract Patch Generators

-Both `scripts.make_freeplay_patch` and `scripts.make_no_attract_patch` can be invoked in the same manner, and will produce a patch that applies either forced free-play or forced silent attract mode.
-Note that these patches are considered obsolete, as you can customize all system settings using `scripts.attach_settings` as documented above.
+Both `make_freeplay_patch` and `make_no_attract_patch` can be invoked in the same manner, and will produce a patch that applies either forced free-play or forced silent attract mode.
+Note that these patches are considered obsolete, as you can customize all system settings using `attach_settings` as documented above.
 You can run them like so:

 ```
 ./make_no_attract_patch game.bin --patch-file game_no_attract.binpatch